Here are quick links and other information to help guide you through the voting process ...

 Prop 56, Tobacco tax.
 Yes.
 After 16 years, it’s time to increase the price per pack to make tobacco use less affordable.

 Prop 57, Revisions in parole structure.
-Undecided.
-Gov. Jerry Brown considers this his most important legacy, but local law enforcement are adamantly opposed.
+No. Gov. Jerry Brown considers this his most important legacy, but local law enforcement are adamantly opposed.

 Prop 58, Bilingual education.
 Yes.
 Allows students to learn subject matter in their first language.